Strategic Sustainability Studies

 Through interdisciplinary methods and theories, it analyses these areas from a sustainability perspective.
 What might a sustainable society look like?
 What can we do to come closer to a sustainable society?

-The fields of research and theories that utilises include futures studies, environmental and rural sociology, policy analysis, design research, social practices, environmental justice, resilience thinking, and planning and conversion theories.
+The fields of research and theories includes future studies, environmental and rural sociology, policy analysis, design research, social practices, environmental justice, resilience thinking, and planning and conversion theories.

 The division's researchers teach on a number of Bachelor and Master’s Degree programmes.
 At Master’s level, the primary involvement is in the programmes in Sustainable Urban Planning and Design (SUPD) and Environmental Engineering and Sustainable Infrastructure (EESI).